 Make sure the tin cans have the top lid fully removed and are empty, washed, and dried.
 If there are remaining metal fragments where the lid used to be, use the metal file to file it down for safety.
 Use the nails and hammer to make drainage holes in the bottom of the can.
-Optional: remove the labels from the cans and have students decorate the outsides with paint.
+Optional: remove the labels from the cans and have the students decorate the outsides with paint.

-Teach students how to seed and reuse plants by having them plant their own individual garden from store bought seeds.
+Teach the students how to seed and reuse plants by having them plant their own individual garden from store bought seeds.
 Follow the directions on the seed packet.
 Have them use their individual planters to start seedlings and transplant them into a larger pot or garden area.

 We'd love to help answer any questions and help you get started!
 Drop us a line and we'll get back to you as soon as we can.